kevin-cole/homethrive-assessment/README.md

 ## Known Issues

 - **Mobile Only** - Medication add screen date picker does not work as expected.
+- When your toke expires and you login again, initial redirect breaks and manual refresh is required

 ## 🏗️ Technical Architecture